 Things have gone much better since last week.
 For the last three days I’ve been roasting my boobies under the sun, but let’s start from where I left.

 After an awful New Year’s Eve spent in bed, I needed two more days to recover.
-My only activity was walking to the town to get some food.
+My only activity was walking to town to get some food.
 I was going crazy.
-Not only I hadn’t seen the sun for six days, but I didn’t even see a single square meter of the sky.
+Not only I hadn’t seen the sun for 6 days, but I didn’t even see a single square meter of the sky.
 It was like living in a dark grey cloud.

-On the attempt to shy away from getting nuts I ended up joining a German couple, Sophie and Dominik, and a Korean girl, Jane, who were on their way to hike Mount Pinatubo, a volcano located few hours north of Manila.
+On the attempt to shy away from getting nuts I ended up joining a German couple, Sophie and Dominik, and a Korean girl, Jane, who were on their way to hike Mount Pinatubo, a volcano few hours north of Manila.

 We all left on 3rd January early in the morning, when we jumped on some local’s motorbike that brought us to the pier where we got a boat to Batangas, after two hours of terror.
 Jane and I were on the front of the ship, the worse place in case of waves, which was precisely the case that day.
 Few kids next to Jane vomited, and she was trying to fight the need to puke as well.
 From Batangas, a popular port south of Luzon Island, we took a bus, and in about 3 hours we were breathing Manila’ smog.
 We then caught the Light Train that in 30 minutes brought us to the north border of the city, and after three hours on another bus we finally arrived at the destination, Capas.

 We walked a bit to find accommodation, ending up in a nice hotel, all of us in the same room with two king size bed, a terrace, and en-suite bathroom with hot water!
 That sound weird, does it?
-But I assure you that find hot water in the Philippines is like as rare as finding a diamond.
+But I assure you that find hot water in the Philippines is like finding a diamond.

 And all this for a price cheaper than the hostel we stayed in Puerto Galera.